wojpok/WaveFunctionCollapse/README.md

 ### Map editor

 Creating 2D maps by hand is a tidious task, thus there is a simple browser based editor in ```editor``` folder.
 Simply double click to open it

+## Code Structure

+A short description of modules

+### Config

+Contains an interactive (monadic) repl that helps create config

+### Demos

+Interactive examples

+### Dim

+Module that provides an interface to manipulate multidimensional vector and lists

+### DS - Density Set

+A custom implementation of set that allows to pick random element from seed

+### Editor

+Browser based editor for 2D maps

+### Entropy

+A structure that manages possible states for each cell

+### Iter

+Set of functions that generates multidimensional indexing

+### Pattern Permutations

+Set of functions that transforms tiles into various permutations

+### Pixel8

+Module that provides complete, ready to use module that can be inserted into WFC

+### Random

+Hashing function

+### Stack

+Structure that stores all non collapsed cells ordered by their entropy

+### Vector

+Custom array-like immutable data structure that allows to quickly take sublist of an element vector

+### WFC

+Algorithm main loop